Skip to content

 Further Powers of Medusa’s Head

 It is said that Athena gave Heracles, son of Zeus, a lock of Medusa’s hair, which had the same abilities as the head.
-In order to defend the town of Tegea from attack, he gave it to Sterope, the daughter of Cepheus.
-The lock of the hair was meant to trigger a storm when it was visible, which forced the enemy to flee.
+He gave it to Sterope, Cepheus’s daughter, to defend the town of Tegea from attack.
+The lock of hair was meant to trigger a storm when it was visible, which forced the enemy to flee.

 Moreover, Athena always carried Medusa’s head on her aegis whenever she fought in battle.
 Another story states that each drop of blood that dripped from Medusa’s head onto the Libyan plains instantly transformed into venomous snakes.

-The Relationship with Beauty and Vanity
+Beauty and Vanity in Medusa’s Myth

 An Insight into Greek Heroism

 Furthermore, the story of Medusa also illustrates the prevailing heroic ideals of ancient Greece.
-Perseus, the hero tasked with defeating Medusa, embodies the archetypal Greek hero—a courageous and resourceful figure who overcomes formidable challenges
+Perseus, the hero tasked with defeating Medusa, embodies the archetypal Greek hero—a courageous and resourceful figure who overcomes formidable challenges.

 Religious and Supernatural Beliefs